bzheng10/OpenSRA_dev/README.md

 Under development

 ## Acknowledgments
-The OpenSRA development team would like to acknowledge Dr. Wael Elhaddad and Dr. Kuanshi Zhong from [NHERI SimCenter](https://simcenter.designsafe-ci.org/about/people/) for providing developmental support on the OpenSHA interface, and Dr. Simon Kwong from [USGS](https://www.usgs.gov/staff-profiles/neal-simon-kwong for providing technical feedback on seismic and performance-based hazard analysis.
+The OpenSRA development team would like to acknowledge [Dr. Wael Elhaddad and Dr. Kuanshi Zhong @ NHERI SimCenter](https://simcenter.designsafe-ci.org/about/people/) for providing developmental support on the OpenSHA interface, and [Dr. Simon Kwong @ USGS](https://www.usgs.gov/staff-profiles/neal-simon-kwong) for providing technical feedback on seismic and performance-based hazard analysis.

 ## License
 Please check the license file in the root folder.